 Albert Gallatin Edwards (1812-1892)

 Governor Ninian Edwards’s second son, Albert Gallatin Edwards, also distinguished himself professionally and socially.
 He was trained at West Point.
 During his brief stint in the army he was stationed at Jefferson Barracks, Missouri, where he met and married Louisa Cabanne, a daughter of one of St. Louis’s oldest families.
 Louisa died at age 30 in 1841; nine years later, Albert married Mary Jenckes, with whom he had three children.
 During the Civil War, Albert served as a Brigadier General in the Missouri State Militia.
 Just six days before he died in 1865, Abraham Lincoln named Albert Assistant Secretary of the Treasury.
 Albert retired from the treasury in 1887 and four months later formed a brokerage firm with his son.
-That firm, known as A. G. Edwards, was in operation until 2007, when it was sold to Wachovia, Inc.
+That firm, known as A. G. Edwards, was in operation until 2007, when it was sold to Wachovia Corporation.
+It was later acquired by Wells Fargo in 2008.

 Residents of Edwards Place